chemicallang/learn-chemical/src/language_overview.md

 ## Arrays

-Array can hold multiple types and provide indexed access, Just use `[]` to create an array
+Array can hold multiple values and provide indexed access, Just use `[]` to create an array

 ```ch